-Below are some tips and suggestions to help you make the most out of your Sockeye Run Car Show experience.
+Below are some tips and suggestions from past years that would have helped you make the most out of your Sockeye Run Car Show experience.

-TIP #1: There are cars spread out in more than one area.
-If you haven’t found all 200+ cars, it means there are more to see and you’ll need to continue wandering further into the park.
+TIP #1: There were cars spread out in more than one area.
+If you hadn’t found all 200+ cars, it meant there were more to see and you needed to continue wandering further into the park.

-TIP #2: If you like classic cars, then you need to check this car show out.
-It’s one of the Lower Mainland’s best, and it’s free and at a great venue!
+TIP #2: If you like classic cars, then you needed to check this car show out.
+It was one of the Lower Mainland’s best, and it was free and at a great venue!

-TIP #3: If you like this sort of car show, then you’ll definitely want to visit the All British Field Meet at VanDusen Garden in May.
-It features close to 500 classic British cars and is really impressive!
+TIP #3: If you like this sort of car show, then you’ll definitely want to visit the All British Field Meet at VanDusen Garden in May too.
+It features over 400 classic British cars and is really impressive!

-TIP #4: The Sockeye Run Car Show isn’t the only car show that takes place in Steveston Village each year.
+TIP #4: The Sockeye Run Car Show isn’t the only car show in Steveston Village.
 There are also classic vehicles on display at the Steveston Salmon Festival on July 1st as part of the town’s Canada Day celebrations.
 In early December there is also the Christmas Classic Car Cruise.
 Check them all out!

-TIP #5: Buy a 50-50 ticket and bid on the silent auction items.
-Admission to the event is free (or by donation), but the car show is also a fundraising event.
-Money raised goes to worthwhile local causes thanks to the Richmond Lions Club.
-Give generously!
+TIP #5: Admission to the event was free (or by donation), but the car show was also a fundraising event.
+Money raised went to worthwhile local causes thanks to the Richmond Lions Club.

 TIP #6: Steveston Village is a beautiful place.
 Combine your trip to the car show with visits to other places of interest in the area.
 Also, the waterfront isn’t too far away and makes a fabulous place for a stroll.

-For further details about the event on the second Sunday in June, click Lions Club Sockeye Run Car Show.
+For further details about the cancellation of the event, click Lions Club Sockeye Run Car Show.

 Click Richmond Lions Club to learn about the great service club organization behind the event.